ollielynas/md-website/md_files/portfolio/web/superfast re-randomiser.md

 about 500k rerandomisations per second on a list of around 60 items

 as high as 12M per second on a list of 2 items

+the calculated probabilities are cumulative, so each time the randomization function is run the calculated numbers become more accurate.

 <br>